This post contains affiliate links. When you purchase through our links, we may earn a commission.

 • In a large bowl combine pumpkin puree, sugar, cinnamon, ginger, nutmeg, cloves and vanilla and egg yolks, mix with a whisk until well combined.

-• Put the bowl with Galliano and gelatine in the microwave and heat it on high for 1 minute, gelatine should be fully dissolved.
+• Put the bowl with Galliano and gelatin in the microwave and heat it on high for 1 minute, gelatin should be fully dissolved.
+Pour the gelatin mixture into the pumpkin mixture and combine.

 • Whip heavy cream until soft peaks form and gently fold it into the pumpkin mixture.